Association Bordelaise des Utilisateurs de Logiciels libres

 structuring, effect on existing intellectual property regimes that

-, and no one knows what could be the long-term
+exist to date, and no one knows what could be the long-term

 consequences of the extension of the patent regime to fields for